tango4j/tensorflow-vs-pytorch/README.md

 print('Evaluated Tensor:\n', evaluated_tensor)
 ```

-Or you can create a sesssion rather than using interactive session.
+Or you can create a session rather than using interactive session.

 ```python
 tensorflow_tensor = tf.convert_to_tensor(numpy_array, np.float32)